Tamnar power station

 - 7 Land acquisition

 The undated satellite photo below shows the power station in the village of Tamnar, Raigarh district.

-The satellite photo below (date unknown) shows construction beginning on Tamnar II (units 5 and 6), located several hundred meters southwest of the existing plant:
+The satellite photo below (date unknown) shows construction on Tamnar II (units 5 and 6), located several hundred meters southwest of the existing plant:

 Background on 2400 MW Tamnar II expansion (Units 5-8)

 Jindal Power, a subsidiary of Jindal Steel & Power, estimated in 2009 that the cost of the project would be RS134,100.38 million ($US2,980 billion at 2011 rates).
 The company proposes that the power station comprise four subcritical 600MW generating units.

 The company stated in 2009 that "we plan to finance the Tamnar II Project in two phases of 1,200 MW each.
 We have entered into two MoUs with the Government of Chhattisgarh (GoC) for the development of this power project."